wnstn/winstonhearn.com/_posts/2014-11-07-friday-links.markdown

 [A Letter from Ray Jasper, Who Is About to Be Executed](http://gawker.com/a-letter-from-ray-jasper-who-is-about-to-be-executed-1536073598)

-We have hidden millions (literally) of people from sight, locking them into prison for years as a consequence of infractions that, were their skin color lighter, they might never have been found worthy of investigating.
-The state of Texas executed Ray Jasper, a man convicted of participating in a robber/murder.
+The state of Texas executed Ray Jasper, a man convicted of participating in a robbery/murder.
 Just before he was killed, he wrote a letter.

 <hr/>